-Site volunteers are trained at the meal site and complete the Food Handlers exam.
+Site volunteers are trained at the meal site and are asked to complete the Food Handlers exam.

 Home delivery volunteers ride along with experienced drivers to learn the routes, how to serve meals, and socialize with meal participants.
 There is also an orientation.

 Food & Friends has recently introduced Maximizing Brief Encounters training.
 This award winning training was developed by Sharon Johnson of the Oregon State University Extension Service who is a long time Food & Friends volunteer.